INL/BlackLab/core/src/site/markdown/getting-started.md

 The web service, BlackLab Server, can be used from any programming language and offers a simple REST interface.
 The Java library offers the most flexibility, but it does mean you have to use a language that runs on the JVM (e.g. Java, Scala, Groovy, etc.).

-For now, this guide will focus on BlackLab Core and Java, but we'll expand it to work with BlackLab Server and other programming languages soon.
-For more information on BlackLab Server, see the [GitHub project](https://github.com/INL/BlackLab-server).
+For now, this guide will focus on BlackLab Core and Java.
+For more information on BlackLab Server, see this [overview](blacklab-server-overview.html).

-First you need to get the BlackLab library JAR, either by downloading a prebuilt binary, or by building it yourself (it's easy, promise!).
+First you need to get the BlackLab library.
+The simplest way is to let Maven download it automatically from the Central Repository, but you can also download a prebuilt binary, and it's trivial to build it yourself.

 <a id="getting-blacklab"></a>